Android Mobile Data Not Working: How to Get Back Online Fast

 2. Tap Mobile Network (labeled Mobile Data on some devices).

-3. Confirm the Mobile Data toggle is ON.
+3. Confirm the Mobile Data toggle is on.

-4. If you are traveling internationally, also enable Data Roaming — without it, data will never connect abroad regardless of signal.
+4. If you are traveling internationally, also enable Data Roaming.
+Without it, data will never connect abroad regardless of signal.

 1. Go to Settings > Network & Internet > Mobile Network > Advanced > Access Point Names.